mmm/mmm.github.com/source/_posts/2016-03-17-hwtb-sessions.markdown

 ## Recognize Activity

-    ## What's activity?
+What's activity?
+A *Sequence of events*

-    Sequence of events

     <div class="notes">
     we talked about one event